Philippines says ASEAN omission of arbitration case not a Chinese victory

 Manila backed down to prevent the disagreement leading to the group failing to issue a joint statement after a meeting for only the second time in its 49-year history.

-China's official Xinhua news agency said Yasay's comments that the resolution of the dispute was for the Philippines and China only was "a welcoming change in Manila's policy".

-"Now is the time for Manila to translate its words into action and start to fix its traumatised relations with China," it said in a commentary.

-Kerry supported Yasay's call for China to take a position so bilateral dialogue could happen and said he was confident Manila would make the right judgements in how to move forward.
+Kerry supported Yasay's call for China to take a position so bilateral dialogue could happen and said he was confident Manila would make the right judgments in how to move forward.

 The failure by ASEAN to take a position or mention the arbitration had no impact on the validity of the court decision, Kerry added.